add Enumerable#exclude? antonym

 There really is no better term b/c all such terms are going to have the same connotations.

 As with "include" if you add an "s" to the word then it reads more like typical English, i.e. "a excludes b ?".
 To use the singular form you have to add a modal verb like "does a exclude b ?"
 Which makes it easy to see that this is the right meaning.

-#12 Updated by Nikolai Weibull almost 2 years ago
+#12 Updated by Nikolai Weibull about 2 years ago

 On Fri, Mar 30, 2012 at 16:02, matz (Yukihiro Matsumoto)